Sindisil/lned/README.md

 lned will not necessarily exactly duplicate _ed_ functionality in all cases.
-For example, the regex syntax supported will almost certainly be that of the Rust _regex_ crate, since I have no desire to implement POSIC basic regular expressions as part of this project.
+For example, the regex syntax supported will almost certainly be that of the Rust _regex_ crate, since I have no desire to implement POSIX basic regular expressions as part of this project.

 My intent is to use the project to acomplish several goals: